 “It really helps to have a team collaborating for your child – the program staff, therapist, parent, psychiatrist.
 The program can coordinate this.”

 “I needed someone to be hopeful for me sometimes.”BRYT Parents

-Wellesley High Bridge Family Website (available in Fall 2017)
+Wellesley High Bridge Family Website (coming soon)